Browse Policies & Filtering

 Users not in any mapped group fall back to the Device Profile default policy.

-Step 1: Enable user policies on device profiles
+Step 1: Enable user policies on the device profile

 Entra ID group policy layers on top of device profiles.
 The profile sets the fallback; Entra groups override it for matching users.